 If the project has more than one lot and if less than eight sub-lots have been sampled at the time a lot is terminated, the material in the shortened lot will be included as part of the prior lot and the price adjustment computed for the prior lot will include the samples from the shortened lot.
 Density test results from material in the shortened lot will be based on the MSG of the shortened lot.
-If there is no prior lot, and there are at least three sub-lots, the material in the shortened lot will be considered as a lot and the price adjustment will be based on the actual number of test results in the shortened lot.
+If there is no prior lot, and there are at least three sub-lots, the material in the shortened lot will be based on the actual number of test results in the shortened lot.
 If there are less than three sub-lots, the HMA will be accepted for payment based on the Engineer's approval of the JMD, and placement and compaction of the HMA to the specified depth, finished surface requirements and tolerances.
 The Engineer reserves the right to perform any testing required in order to determine acceptance.